distr1/distri/README.md

 Please send feedback to the [distri mailing list](https://www.freelists.org/list/distri) so that everyone can participate!

+You can also talk to us by connecting to https://robustirc.net/ and joining the `#distri` channel.
+Please stick around for a while, not everyone is at their keyboard all the time :)

 ## Getting started

 Find current images of the `master` branch at https://repo.distr1.org/distri/master/img/.